AshikDev/data_feed/README.md

 php bin/console doctrine:migrations:migrate
 ```

-## Alternative Database Configurations (optional)
+## Alternative Database Configurations
+This step is optional.
 Configure your database of choice by editing the `.env` file.

 ### Alternatively configure MariaDB Credentials in `.env` file
 Remove the comment mark from the line below: